achakravarty/godatastructures/README.md

-# godatastructures
+# Go Data Structures

-Implementations of some common data structures in Go
+Just trying to hash out some implementations of commonly used data structures in Go.